htjb/maxsmooth/README.rst

-Shown below is an example MSF fit performed with ``maxsmooth`` to data that follows a :math:`{y = x^{-2.5}}` power law with a randomly generated Gaussian noise.
+Shown below is an example MSF fit performed with ``maxsmooth`` to data that follows a :math:`{y = x^{-2.5}}` power law with a randomly generated Gaussian noise with a standard deviation 0.02.
 The top panel shows the data and the bottom panel shows the residual after subtraction of the MSF fit.
 The software using one of the built in DCF models and fitting normalised data is shown to be capable of recovering the random noise.